cjpeg(1) - phpMan

 -dct float

-much slower.
-The float method may also give different results on different ma-
+The float method may also give different results on different machines due to vary-

 -icc file